yketa/cells/README.md

 ### Routines

-There are two default routines to simulate vertex models (VMs): `run.py` plots in real time a simulation of a vertex model, and `vm.py` saves simulations of vertex models.
-It is noteworthy that `vm.py` also defines objects and functions to access and plot vertex model data (and on which `run.py` relies).
+There are two default routines to simulate vertex models: `run.py` runs and plots in real time a simulation of a vertex model, and `vm.py` runs and saves a simulation of a vertex model.
+These routines rely on modules `init.py` and `read.py`.

-Both routines rely on `init.py` which parses command line arguments and initialise vertex models as function of these arguments.
+Module `init.py` defines functions to parse command line arguments and initialise vertex models as function of these arguments.
 A list of these arguments can be displayed with `python run.py -h` (respectively `python vm.py -h`) or `python -m cells.run -h` (respectively `python -m cells.vm -h`).

+Module `read.py` defines objects and functions to access and plot vertex model data.
+Executed as a routine, with a simulation file name as a command line argument, this prints `true` (respectively `false`) if the file is consistent (respectively not consistent).

 ### Examples